Women's football in Oman: History

 Like most of its Arab neighbours, including the fellow countries in the Gulf Cooperation Council, Oman has a long history of discrimination against women, thus women's sport in Oman has struggled to coexist with their men's counterpart.
-Although Oman has made better progresses than some of her neighbours about women's rights and has a more relaxed law, women's sports, including football, remain obsolete for many Omani women by 2015.
+Although Oman has made better progress than some of her neighbours on women's rights and has a more relaxed law, women's sports, including football, remain obsolete for many Omani women by 2015.

-Several initiatives to promote football have been made as far as early 2000s, in which football is emphasised.
+Several initiatives to promote football were made as far as early 2000s, in which football is emphasised.
 In 2015, the OFA officially established the Women's Football Department.
 In 2018, Maha Janoud, a Syrian woman who became the first woman to coach a men's team in West Asia, expressed her desire to plant the women's football seed in Oman and has been working with the Omani officials to materialise this from the grassroots.
-In 2020, several progresses have been made with over 30 women's teams and 16 women's clubs in all level, though none of them have been professional so far.
+In 2020, several advancements were made with over 30 women's teams and 16 women's clubs at all level, though none of them has been professional so far.
 Currently, Oman has no official women's football league.

 In August 2021, Oman's neighbour Saudi Arabia announced the creation of a new women's team and appointed a new manager, in response to the growing interests toward women's football in the region.
-Due to the influence of Saudi Arabia in the regional nations of the GCC and the country's main newspaper, Arab News, have called for the development of women's football across the Arab countries, it is expected that Oman may field a future women's national team.
+Due to the influence of Saudi Arabia in the regional nations of the GCC and the country's main newspaper, Arab News, called for the development of women's football across the Arab countries, it is expected that Oman may field a women's national team in the future.
 In response, at the same month, Oman began the process to establish a full-time women's football team.

-In May 2022, Oman unveiled its women's futsal team for the first time ever (which was wrongly labelled as its football team in various Omani media) to take part in the 2022 WAFF Women's Futsal Championship held in Saudi Arabia; nonetheless this is also an indication of growing interest toward a potential official women's football team to be fully established by the Omani officials.
+In May 2022, Oman unveiled its women's futsal team for the first time ever (which was wrongly labelled as its football team in various Omani media) to take part in the 2022 WAFF Women's Futsal Championship held in Saudi Arabia; nonetheless this is also an indication of growing interest toward a potential official women's football team to be fully established by the Oman.